Menu

 A look at public reporting of Flu in Australia…

-I’ve spent a bit more time in Flu reports this year than past years so I thought I might compare the data that the public can see.
-There are no Read More …
+I’ve spent a bit more time on Flu reports this year than in past years, so I thought I might compare the data that the public can see.
+There are Read More …

 CategoriesUncategorizedTagsAustralia, epidemiology, Flu, flu season, public data, public health, reporting